nomicflux/servant-opaleye-blog/README.md

 ```haskell
 type AppM = ReaderT Connection (EitherT ServantErr IO)
 ```
-All we do is revise our definition of `AppM`, and most of our heavlifting work is done.
+All we do is revise our definition of `AppM`, and most of our heavy lifting work is done.
 Everything is already set up to use `AppM`.

 ## Step 2: Update Lib.hs

 We'll need to do a little work in Lib.hs as well.
 Servant knows how to use `EitherT ServantErr IO`; it doesn't know what to do with our new `AppM`.

-Before we get to the code, let's think about what `AppM` needs to be.
-(I know I said it already; forget that for a moment.)
+Before we get to the code, let's think about what `AppM` could be.
+(I know I gave a solution already; forget that for a moment.)
 On the one hand, carrying configuration around with us strongly suggests using `Reader` or `ReaderT`.
 However, we need to get back to `EitherT ServantErr IO` through a *natural transformation* (the Servant tutorial has more information on that [here](https://haskell-servant.github.io/tutorial/server.html#using-another-monad-for-your-handlers); in short, instead of transforming our data directly, like with a Functor, with want a way to transform the transformation of data.
-More prosaically, it's what we're already talking about: we've got a monad of some sort, most likely a `ReaderT Connection a b` where a and b are something else, and we need to get that to `EitherT ServantErr IO b`, without really playing around with `b`.)
+We've got a monad of some sort, most likely a `ReaderT Connection a b` where `a` and `b` are something else, and we need to get that to `EitherT ServantErr IO b`, without really playing around with `b`.)

 Maybe there are several ways of doing this.
 But a very simple one is to choose `ReaderT Connection (EitherT ServantErr IO)`.
-We take connection information, and transform it into exactly what we wanted: `EitherT ServantErr IO`.
+We take connection information from the monad transformer, and apply the transform step of `ReaderT` to get exactly what we wanted: `EitherT ServantErr IO`.
 The complicated type signature is really the simplest processing we could do.

 The code to carry out this transformation is the following:
 ```haskell